Petercw94/restsuite/README.md

 restsuite is a python package developed to help developers interact with the Netsuite REST API. restsuite offers a number of classes that can be utilized to interact with Netsuite's Suite-Talk, RESTlet, or SuiteQL services. restsuite currently utilizes Netsuite's token authentication methods, however, current development is under way for supporting Netsuite's Oauth2 authentication methods.

-### Disclaimer:

-*restsuite is still in developement stages and is currently being tested through usage in our company.
-Although open to the public for use, understand that this is not a stable version of the restsuite package.
-Integrating restsuite into production applications at this stage is not advised.*

 ## Installation